kameruchi/instructions-geos/README.md

 #set the number of computational cores (aka threads) that you would like GEOS-Chem to use.
 export OMP_NUM_THREADS=30
 #NOTE: It seems that OMP_NUM_THREADS and OMP_STACKSIZE should be defined not only in the bash startup script, but in also each GEOS-Chem run script that you use.

+###also load bashrc if needed
+if [ -n "$BASH_VERSION" ]; then
+    # include .bashrc if it exists
+    if [ -f "$HOME/.bashrc" ]; then
+    . "$HOME/.bashrc"
+    fi
+fi

 ~~~

 Then press Ctrl+O enter to save the file and then Ctrl+X to exit.